 You’re absolutely sure that headphones aren’t plugged into your iPhone, because, well, they’re not.
 You see “Headphones” above the volume slider when you press the volume buttons, but your iPhone isn’t making any sound.
 You’ve tried a hard reset, putting your headphones in, and taking them out again, but it’s not working.
-In this article, I’ll explain why your iPhone is stuck on headphone mode, an awesome trick to get junk out of your headphone jack, and how to fix the problem for good.
+In this article, I’ll explain why your iPhone is stuck in headphone mode, an awesome trick to get junk out of your headphone jack or Lightning port, and how to fix the problem for good!

 No, iPhone, There Aren’t Headphones Plugged In!

-Your iPhone is stuck on headphone mode because it thinks headphones are plugged into the headphone jack, even though they’re not.
-This is usually caused by a problem with the headphone jack itself.
+Your iPhone is stuck on headphone mode because it thinks headphones are plugged into the headphone jack or Lightning port, even though they’re not.
+This is usually caused by a problem with the headphone jack or Lightning port itself.
 99% of the time it’s a hardware problem, not a software problem.

 Eliminate The Possibility Of A Software Problem

-- Debris stuck inside the headphone jack is fooling your iPhone into thinking that headphones are plugged in.
+- Debris stuck inside the headphone jack or Lightning port is fooling your iPhone into thinking that headphones are plugged in.

-Grab a flashlight and shine it inside your iPhone’s headphone jack.
+Grab a flashlight and shine it inside your iPhone’s headphone jack or Lightning port.
 Is there any debris stuck inside?
 I’ve seen everything from rice, to brown goo, to broken-off tips of cheap headphones stuck inside.
-Trying to extract something from your iPhone’s headphone jack is extremely difficult, and some Apple techs won’t even try.
+Trying to extract something from your iPhone’s headphone jack or Lightning port is extremely difficult, and some Apple techs won’t even try.

-Poking around in your iPhones headphone jack can damage it, but most people I’ve worked with agreed it was worth the risk because they really had nothing to lose.
-If I had to guess, I’d say I was successful about 50% of the time when I tried to extract something from a customer’s headphone jack.
+Poking around in your iPhones headphone jack or Lightning port can cause damage, but most people I’ve worked with agreed it was worth the risk because they really had nothing to lose.
+If I had to guess, I’d say I was successful about 50% of the time when I tried to extract something from a customer’s headphone jack when I worked at an Apple Store.

 How Do I Get Junk Out Of My iPhone’s Headphone Jack?